SSoQE/SSoQE-Exploring_Past_Vegetation_Using_Fossil_Pollen/R/Exercises/02_age_depth_model.html.md

 :::

-There could be seberal chronologies in the dataset.
-Here we will select the chronology table with higher values with the assumtion that it is newer.
+There could be several chronologies in the dataset.
+Here we will select the chronology table with higher values with the assumption that it is newer.

 ::: {.cell layout-align="center"}